gSchool/DNA-release-3/02-Phase-A/99-checkpoint.md

 ##### !question

-Which of the following methods do you believe would be the most effective to communicate with industry?
+Which of the following methods do you believe would be the most productive and collaborative when communicating with industry?

 ##### !end-question